1904labs/streaming-data-pipeline/README.md

 provided cluster.
 Verify the output using the console sink provided.

 ### Parse each message from the "reviews" topic into a Scala case class.

 [Scala case class](https://docs.google.com/presentation/d/1cdcJQFleLNBTCyjc-Ah9pdUM2cAp3NcedRinknjdUjo/edit#slide=id.gca151140f3_0_139)
-A [sample](src/main/resources/reviews.csv) of reviews is located within the resources directory
+A [sample](src/main/resources/reviews.csv) of reviews, with column names, is located within the resources directory

 ### Use the customer_id contained within the review message to lookup corresponding user data in HBase.